Medical Tourism in Sri Lanka is quietly making headway

 The rapid growth in the number of private sector hospitals is driving medical tourism in Sri Lanka

 Sri Lanka’s private sector hospitals have been growing at double digit rates due to the demand for higher quality services on the back of the country’s rising income levels.
 This has been the main catalyst for the industry’s growth, although medical tourism has certainly been a supporting factor as well.
 The government has recognized the need for Sri Lanka to develop a high quality private healthcare sector, which bodes well for the country’s potential to attract increased medical tourists in the future.
 Sri Lanka’s medical tourism industry has ample room for growth considering that the majority of its current medical tourists mainly come from surrounding South Asian countries.
 However, the top five source countries for tourists in Sri Lanka include India, China, the Uk, Germany and France, which all represent markets that are potentially highly lucrative.
-Sri Lanka received 2.1 million tourists last year compared to only around 450,000 in 2009.
+Sri Lanka received 2.1 million tourists last year compared to only around 450,000 in 2009, as the country has seen substantial improvements in its tourism image following the end of the country’s civil war.

 Medical tourism in Sri Lanka has potential because of low treatment costs as well as an increasing number of internationally accredited hospitals

 Sri Lanka has attracted medical tourists from destinations in South Asia that are seeking higher quality services and also has the potential to draw medical tourists from other regional countries in the future as its healthcare industry grows and improves in quality.
 Sri Lanka is up to speed in terms of its human resources (including having overseas trained staff) though its facilities still lag behind facilities in Thailand.
 It will take more time for the industry to be sophisticated enough to begin drawing a significant number of medical tourists from Europe and the United States, though there are several hospitals that offer considerable value for medical tourists.
-Sri Lanka currently has 3 JCI accredited hospitals.
+Sri Lanka currently has 3 JCI accredited hospitals which is a solid start though still well below the number of similarly accredited facilities in other top destinations such as Thailand and India.

 Sri Lanka is not the most attractive medical tourism destination in Asia but still offers pockets of value for medical tourists.

 Sri Lanka is still a small player in Asia’s medical tourism industry, as only roughly 9% of Asia bound medical tourists choose Sri Lanka as a destination.
-One of the main benefits of Sri Lanka’s medical tourism industry includes that its costs are lower compared to that of other emerging markets such as Thailand and Malaysia.
+One of the main benefits of Sri Lanka’s medical tourism industry includes that its costs are lower compared to that of other emerging markets such as Thailand and Malaysia, which is why medical tourists from less developed countries in South Asia favor Sri Lanka as a low cost option.
+As seen below, Sri Lanka is an attractive low cost destination for major surgeries such as heart bypass surgery and various joint replacement surgeries..

 Cost of surgeries by Asian medical tourism destination